piyuo/flutter_appkit/CONTRIBUTING.md

 - **Milestone-driven releases** - all issues must belong to a milestone
 - **Draft PRs for early collaboration** with reviewers
 - **Clear PR-Issue linking** - PR titles must include issue number
+- **All commits must include issue number** - for complete traceability

 ## 📊 Issue and Milestone Management